TEN THINGS ABOUT MOTORCYCLE MASS & IT’S EFFECTS ON YOUR BIKE

 (5) Testing unsprung weight’s effects.
 Stick your arms straight out and rapidly lower them to your sides, then raise them back up again.
 Then grab a 10-pound weight in each hand and repeat.
 Feel the difference?
 It takes serious effort to initiate the up-and-down motion of a bird with weight on each arm.
 Your arms move slower and more sluggishly when changing direction.
 Additionally, the strain of holding the weights can be felt in your shoulders.
 There is no doubt that you could move your arms quicker and with less stress if you didn’t have any extra weight attached to them.
 Now, imagine that your arms are your bike’s swingarm.
 The 10-pound weight mimics the mass of your bike’s wheels.
 Your arm is the swingarm, your shoulder socket is the swingarm pivot and your muscles are the shock absorbers.
 The increased muscle strain and sluggish reaction time that your body feels can be extrapolated over to the mechanical parts of your bike’s suspension.
 Extra weight on moving parts has a negative effect on the performance of your suspension.

 (6) Rotating mass.
 Much like spinning a top, rotating mass doesn’t want to stop after you start it.
 If you touch a spinning top while it’s going, it tips over, and then bounces back up and keeps spinning.
 The heavier the top, the harder it is to stop it from spinning.
 The spinning-top analogy can be transferred to a motorcycle.
 The heavier the rotating mass, the more your motorcycle will want to stand up straight.
 This effect will work against you to pull your motorcycle out of a rut when the bike is leaned over.
+Think of all the things on a motorcycle that rotating, not just the wheels, but the cams, crank, clutch and flywheel weight.
+Additionally, rotating mass is roughly three times harder to accelerate than sprung weight.
+If a bike could drop 10 pounds of wheel weight (tires, tubes, hubs, spokes, sprockets, bolts) it would equate to a reduction of almost 120 pounds of sprung weight.

 (7) Centralizing mass.
 Moving weight to the center of your motorcycle helps balance the bike and make it feel more nimble.
 Centralized weight has less effect on the performance of the bike than the same amount of weight when it is farther away.
 Yamaha moved the cams down in its 2020 YZ450F engine to move the rotating mass of the cams closer together and closer to the center of the engine.
 The result was an improved ability to lean the bike over in corners, allowing for faster and smoother turns.